Clients

 Yes — identity-adjacent

-Live attachment with attached_*
+Live attachment lookup

 >>> with control_mode() as ctl: